One-loop Angularity Distributions with Recoil using Soft-Collinear Effective Theory: Factorization theorems for angularities with respect to the thrust axis

 where $(\ceil*{1/|b|}-2)$ gives the greatest integer strictly smaller than $1/|b|-1$.
 This result for angularity exponents $b<0$ (or $a>1$) is similar in structure to \eq{eq:posbCS}, where the terms in the summation are sub-leading integrable singularities for $-1/2<b<0$.
-Note that for $-1<b<-1/2$, all terms in the second line contribute as power corrections.
-In Sec.~\ref{sec:AngularityCrossSection} we will derive both \eq{eq:posbCS} and \eq{eq:negbCS} from two master formulae valid for all allowed positive and negative values of $b$, respectively, and we will demonstrate the smooth behavior of these as $b \to 0$.
+Although the sub-leading terms are power-suppressed in comparison to the leading singular terms, they cannot be expanded away as these terms are produced by the leading-order SCET$_{\rm II}$ Lagrangian and capture important recoil contributions.
+Moreover, the $\ln(1-s)/\T$ term becomes a leading singularity in $b \rightarrow 0$ limit and reproduces the well-known result of the singular broadening cross-section at one loop.
+Along with \eq{eq:posbCS}, this makes the singular angularity cross section continuous at $b=0$.
+The numerical significance of the sub-leading singular terms relative to the singular contributions is studied in Sec.~\ref{sec:NumericalResults}, where we show that the sub-leading singular terms progressively become a leading contribution as $b$ increases from $-1/2$ to $0$.
+Note that for $-1<b<-1/2$, all terms in the summation contribute as power corrections.
+In Sec.~\ref{sec:AngularityCrossSection} we will derive both \eq{eq:posbCS} and \eq{eq:negbCS} and will demonstrate the smoothness of the cross section at $b = 0$.
 The importance of the resummation of sub-leading singular terms will be addressed in a future publication~\cite{Budhraja:2018}.